Central Banking Journal - Volume XXXII Number 4

 Legal certainty: the Achilles’ heel for CBDCs?

-Many central banks lack legal certainty when it comes to issuing digital currencies.
+Many central banks lack legal certainty when it comes to issuing digital currencies, despite all the research and trials.
 Isn’t it time to get the lawyers involved?

 Filipe Dinis on Bank of Canada’s cyber strategy and tackling cyber risks